Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 </metadata>
 ```

-The above snipped shows what is possible using different paths, and could prove to be useful for a variety of application requirements.
+The above snipped shows what is possible using different paths, which could prove to be useful for a variety of application requirements.